by Feli Chic'Cuisine

 1 cup whipping cream/heavy cream/double cream) or milk

 1. Preheat oven to 200°C (400°F).
 Prepare the pie crust by rolling the dough so that it is 5 cm (2-inches) larger than your pie plate (23 cm, 9-inch).
 Carefully, transfer the dough to the pie plate.
 Lines the bottom and sides.
 Trim any excess dough, and flute the edges.
 Set aside.

 2. In a large mixing bowl, whisk together the brown sugar, flour, salt, cinnamon, ginger, and nutmeg until well combined.
 Set aside.

-4. In a separate mixing bowl, whisk together the eggs, pumpkin puree, heavy (whipping) cream (half and half or milk) and vanilla until well combined.
+4. In a separate mixing bowl, whisk together the eggs, pumpkin puree, whipping (heavy) cream (half and half or milk) and vanilla until well combined.
 Pour the wet ingredients into the dry ingredients.
-Mix together until fully.
+Mix together until fluffy.
 Pour the filling into the pie crust.

 4. Bake the pie for 15 minutes at 200°C (400°F).
 Reduce heat to 180°C (350°F) and bake for an additional 40-45 minutes.
 The pie is done when the sides begin to puff but the center will be slightly wobbly.

 5. Remove from the oven and transfer to a wire rack.
 Allow to cool.